hegerdes/PicDownloader/README.md

 * If you want you can change the MIN_OF_STARS Value the the the minimum of stars a picture must have to be downloaded.
 Default is 5
 * run `python JodelDownloader.py`

+## Docker

+This project provides a Dockerfile.
+You just need to build the Image by `docker build -t jc_dl .`

+To run the Image type `docker run jc_dl`

+The container now runns forever and ownloads the pictures twice a day.
+All pics are within the docker container.

 # KNOWN BUGS: